-Typically, at the July business meeting, proposed changes to the Code of Conduct shall be submitted to the Franklin County Board of Education for approval.
-Only upon approval of the Franklin County Board of Education shall the Code of Conduct be updated on the system's web-site.
+Typically, at the July business meeting, the revised Code of Conduct shall be submitted to the Franklin County Board of Education for approval.
+Only upon approval of the Franklin County Board of Education shall the Code of Conduct be uploaded on the system's web-site.

-Chair, Franklin County Board of Education
+Chair, Franklin County Board of Education Date Director of Schools Date

-Date

-Director of Schools

-Date